bryansteiner/gpu-passthrough-tutorial/README.md

 - [Heiko Sieger - Running Windows 10 on Linux using KVM with VGA Passthrough](https://heiko-sieger.info/running-windows-10-on-linux-using-kvm-with-vga-passthrough)
     - An excellent resource.
 Written for setups with 2 GPUs: 1 iGPU + 1 dGPU or 2 dGPUs.
     - Unlike the tutorial here, Heiko's binds the dGPU at boot time rather than dynamically before VM starts.
-This is fine for most setups, but not for those who want to use their dGPU on a host whenever the VM shutdown. *See binding/unbinding vfio section.*
+This is fine for most setups, but not for those who want to use their dGPU on a host whenever the VM shutdown. *TODO: link to bind/unbind vfio section.*
     - The same goes for hugepages.
-Heiko's tutorial allocates hugepages statically whereas this tutorial does it dynamically.
-Again fine for most setups, but those who want to free up RAM space whenever their VM is shutdown benefit more from dynamic allocation. *See hugepage section.*
+Heiko's tutorial allocates hugepages at boot-time whereas this tutorial does it dynamically.
+Again this is fine for most setups, but those who want to free up RAM space whenever their VM is shutdown benefit more from dynamic allocation. *TODO: link to hugepage section.*
 - [The Passthrough Post](https://passthroughpo.st/) - A blog dedicated to the latest PCI passthrough/VFIO related news, guides, benchmarks and tools
     - [VFIO PC Builds](https://passthroughpo.st/vfio-increments/) - a list of parts for VFIO-focused PC builds at different price ranges